top of page

 Drug Test Disclaimer:

 *THC-Free and THC-Free implies non detectable delta 9 delta 8 THC and THCa.
-The presence of THCV may cause false positives
+The presence of THCV may cause false positives in some UA Testing.

 Products containing THCV could potentially cause a false positive UA drug test for THC.